keboola/website/_platform/platform.md

     desc: In our modular “Lego like” platform, all the components that either provide you with their own logic or allow you to write your own logic, sit in this layer.
   - title: Meta Layer
-    desc: This is the “brain” of the platform – includes parallel scaling, all configuration data and changes, auto code versioning, user provisioning, cross project data sharing, etc.
+    desc: "“Brain” of the platform – includes parallel scaling, all configuration data and changes, auto code versioning, user provisioning, cross project data sharing, etc."
   - title: Software Orchestration
     desc: The kernel which allows us to connect infrastructure services with your workflows, code and external applications in one seamless workflow.
 This layer